pedersen-fisheries-lab/sspm/README.md

 #> →  Coordinates cols. : lon_dec, lat_dec
 ```

-3. We do the same with the predator and catch data.
+3. We do the same with the predator data, which are of the predictor
+    type.

 ``` r
 predator_dataset <-